 In order to be eligible for registration, students must have met their previous financial obligation to the College, must have a complete immunization record on file with the Health Center, and all Library obligations must be met.
 A late registration fee of \$25 may be charged to anyone who does not officially register at the scheduled times.
-Preregistration days are scheduled in the fall and spring of each year for returning students to select courses.
-Students may be blocked from pre-registration if there are any outstanding obligations to the College.
-DAPS students are encouraged to pre-register for classes.
+Pre-registration days are scheduled in the fall and spring of each year for returning students to select courses for Boston Campus.
+GPS students are encouraged to pre-register for classes during designated time periods.

-Student Enrollment in Additional Courses in Day or DAPS
+Student Enrollment in Additional Courses in Boston Campus or GPS Online

-Fisher College Day students are entitled to take one additional course per semester through DAY or DAPS, for a maximum of six course (typically 18 total credits).
-Students who have earned 30 or more credits, who meet eligibility requirements, may be able to further split their course load between Day and DAPS.
+Fisher College Boston Campus students are entitled to take one additional course per semester, for a maximum of six courses (typically 18 total credits).
 Any courses beyond six per semester will result in additional costs.
-This one course per semester (sixth course) entitlement is not cumulative and must be exercised during the semester in which he or she is a full-time student.
-All students must seek approval from the Registrar.
-DAPS students wishing to take more than two courses per term must receive permission from their Site Director.
-In some cases students enrolled in the Division of Accelerated and Professional Studies may need to take a Day Division course.
-Approval from the Site Director and Registrar is required.
+This one course per semester (sixth course) entitlement is not cumulative and must be exercised during the semester in which the student is considered full-time.
+All students must seek approval from the Office of the Registrar.
+GPS students wishing to take more than two courses per term must receive permission from their Academic Advisor.
+In some cases, students enrolled in GPS Online may need to take a Boston Campus course.
+Approval from the Director of Academic Programs and Services (GPS) and Office of the Registrar is required.

-Policy on Undergraduate Enrolling in Graduate Courses
+Undergraduate Student Enrollment in Graduate Courses

-Day Division Undergraduate students in their senior year (90 credits earned) of study, who meet the general admissions standards for the Graduate school and the required prerequisites, are permitted to enroll in a maximum of two graduate courses providing those courses can be used as a program requirement or free elective in the undergraduate program.
-Students seeking to cross-enroll must currently be enrolled in a minimum of 9 credits or more.
-Enrollment for such courses must be signed off by the student's Undergraduate Advisor, Graduate Program Director and meet final approval of the Registrar's Office.
-Approved courses will double count toward the Graduate program as well as the Undergraduate program.
+Undergraduate students in their senior year of study (90 credits earned), who meet the general admissions standards for the Graduate school and the required pre-requisites, are permitted to enroll in a maximum of four graduate courses provided those courses can be used as a program requirement or free elective in the undergraduate program.
+Students seeking to cross-enroll must be enrolled in a minimum of 9 credits or more.
+Enrollment for such courses must be signed off by the student's undergraduate advisor, Graduate Program Director and meet final approval of the College Registrar.
+Approved courses will double count toward the Graduate program and the undergraduate program.